analogjs/analog/apps/docs-app/docs/features/routing/metadata.md

 };
 ```

-The example above is a redirect to the `/home` route from `/` route.
+The example above is a redirect from the `/` route to the `/home` route.

 :::tip